AidenBrown21/AtlasChrome/README.md

    python app.py
    ```

-3. In the **second terminal**, run the Node.js front-end by navigating to the `/frontend` folder running the Node.js framework:
+3. Simultaneously, in the **second terminal**, run the Node.js front-end by navigating to the `/frontend` folder running the Node.js framework:
    ```bash
    cd frontend
    npm start